If you’re applying to Queen’s (Smith) Commerce, or you’re simply interested in learning more about the program, this guide is for you.

 But the demand is there, year-after-year, so I can assure you: it will not decrease.
 Here’s the tuition growth over the past nine years.

-Note the decrease this year.
+Note the decrease in 2019 year.
 The Government of Ontario implemented a 10% tuition reduction.
 More on this here.

 Queen’s Commerce Notable Alumni